digitalist/kommit/README.md

 Yes.

-Also, I must say, though libgit2 tries to be C++ friendly, all that pointers is horrbile.
+Also, I must say, though libgit2 tries to be C++ friendly, all that pointers are horrbile.

 License is https://en.wikipedia.org/wiki/WTFPL